danbev/learning-crypto/notes/sscs.md

 ## Software Supply-Chain Security (SSCS)
-Is about security around the products that users install, or use as thirdparty dependencies, to allow them to be able to verify that nothing has been tampered with, or replaced, when installing/using a piece of software.
+Is about security around the products that users install, or use as thirdparty dependencies, to allow them to be able to verify that nothing has been tampered with, when installing/using a piece of software.

 There are many steps in the process of building software and making the produced artifact available to users.
 The build process could be tampered with, the